What is Surple?

 How are degree days calculated?

-How can I compare two sites?
+How can I compare the energy consumption of two of my sites?

 How can I see which of my sites are consuming the most energy?